Installing Solid Wood Flooring on a Concrete Slab

 For sleepers, choose flat, preservative-treated, kiln-dried 2 by 4s in lengths of about 48 inches.

-Prepare the slab floor as discussed above under “How to Install a Plywood-Only Base,” but instead of rolling out polyethylene sheeting on the concrete slab, embed the 2-by-4 sleepers in thick lines of asphalt mastic.
+Prepare the slab floor as discussed in “Preparing Plywood-on-Slab for Hardwood” (above), but instead of rolling out polyethylene sheeting on the concrete slab, embed the 2-by-4 sleepers in thick lines of asphalt mastic.

 Before installing wood flooring on the sleepers, add a layer of 15- or 30-pound asphalt felt over the subfloor panels as an additional vapor barrier.